Sunset over Great Sand Dunes National Park

 • Great Sand Dunes National Park & Preserve contains some of the oldest know archaeological sites in the U.S.--dating back about 11,000 years!

-ACTIVITIES AT GREAT SAND DUNES NATIONAL PARK & PRESERVE
+THINGS TO DO IN GREAT SAND DUNES NATIONAL PARK & PRESERVE

 Great Sand Dunes National Park map, courtesy of the National Park Service